In Exercises 21–24, find the mean and median for each of the two ... | Channels for Pearson+

 1

-Step 3: Calculate the median for each dataset.
-To find the median, first sort the data in ascending order.
+Step 2: Calculate the median for each sample.
+The median is the middle value when the data points are arranged in ascending order.
 If the number of data points is odd, the median is the middle value.
 If the number of data points is even, the median is the average of the two middle values.
+Arrange the systolic and diastolic measurements in ascending order and find their respective medians.

-Step 4: Compare the mean and median for each dataset.
+Step 3: Compare the mean and median for each sample.
 Analyze whether the mean and median are close to each other or if there is a significant difference.
-This can indicate whether the data is skewed or symmetric.
+This comparison can help identify whether the data distribution is symmetric or skewed.

-Step 5: Interpret the comparison between the two datasets.
-Discuss whether the differences in the means and medians suggest a notable difference in wait times between 'It’s a Small World' and 'Avatar Flight of Passage'.
-Consider factors such as variability and skewness in the data.
+Step 4: Evaluate whether the measures of center (mean and median) are the best statistics to use for these data.
+Consider factors such as the presence of outliers or skewness in the data.
+If the data contains outliers or is heavily skewed, the median might be a better measure of center than the mean.

+Step 5: Suggest alternative statistics or methods if the measures of center are not ideal.
+For example, consider using the trimmed mean (which excludes extreme values) or analyzing the data using measures of spread such as the interquartile range (IQR) or standard deviation to better understand the variability in the data.

 Verified video answer for a similar problem: